Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Reactor Neutrino Model

 \subsection{Neutrino Spectral Models}

-The next step in determining the reactor neutrino flux from a hypothetical reactor is to predict the number of neutrinos emitted per MeV and fission for each of the four primary fissioning isotopes ($^{235}$U, $^{238}$U, $^{239}$Pu, and $^{241}$Pu).
-There are two types of methods of doing so: the inversion method and the summation method.
-The inversion method measures the spectrum of electrons emitted from a sample of the fissioning isotope and uses Fermi's theory of beta decay to calculate the neutrino spectra.
+The next step in determining the reactor neutrino flux from a hypothetical reactor is to model neutrino spectrum for each of the four primary fissioning isotopes ($^{235}$U, $^{238}$U, $^{239}$Pu, and $^{241}$Pu).
+There are two methods of doing so: the inversion method and the summation method.
+The inversion method uses the measured electron spectrum of the fissioning nucleus and uses Fermi's theory of beta decay to calculate the neutrino spectra.
 This method is limited by the irradiation time of the sample and the precision of the model of beta decay used in the inversion, \textit{i.e.,} whether or not effects such as the emission of photons, weak magnetism, and shape factors are considered in the inversion.
-The summation method uses data from nuclear databases to sum all of the neutrinos from the relevant beta decays weighted by their activity.
-It explicitly accounts for each branch of beta decay but is limited by missing information in nuclear databases.
-In the last decade, the standard has been the Huber-Mueller (HM) model, which uses the inversion method for $^{235}$U, $^{239}$Pu, and $^{241}$Pu~\cite{huber2011determination}, and the summation method for $^{238}$U~\cite{mueller2011improved}.
-The result is the number of neutrinos released per MeV and fission by the four primary fissioning isotopes in the interval 2--8~MeV in bins with a width of 0.25~MeV.
+The summation method uses data from nuclear databases to sum all of the neutrino contributions from the relevant beta decays weighted by their activity.
+It explicitly accounts for each branch of beta decay but is limited by missing data.
+The last decade's standard has been the Huber-Mueller (HM) model, which uses the inversion method for $^{235}$U, $^{239}$Pu, and $^{241}$Pu~\cite{huber2011determination}, and the summation method for $^{238}$U~\cite{mueller2011improved}.
+The result is the number of neutrinos released per MeV per fission by the four primary fissioning isotopes in the interval 2--8~MeV in bins with a width of 0.25~MeV.